lightning/bolts/03-transactions.md

 The actual and expected weight vary for several reasons:
 * Bitcoin uses DER-encoded signatures which vary in size.
 * Bitcoin also uses variable-length integers, so a large number of outputs will take 3 bytes to encode rather than 1.
+* The `to-remote` output may be below the dust limit.
 * The `to-local` output may be below the dust limit once fees are extracted.

 Thus we use a simplified formula for *expected weight*, which assumes:
 * Signatures are 73 bytes long (the maximum length)
 * There is a small number of outputs (thus 1 byte to count them)
-* There is always a to-local output.
+* There is always both a to-local output and a to-remote output.

 The *expected weight* of a commitment transaction is calculated as follows: